IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 3.6 Fragrances and essential oils oils

 Caution is also advised with artificial fragrances, perfumes and selected essential oils.
 They can harm the embryo and avoiding similar ingredients has hardly any disadvantages for you as an expectant or breastfeeding mother.
 You should therefore prefer unscented cosmetics.
 Fragrances are declared as follows: Citral, citronellol, geraniol, hexyl cinnamal, linalool, limonene, alpha-isomethyl ionone, benzyl alcohol and benzyl salicylate.
-Circulation-promoting essential oils such as aniseed, fennel, rosemary and Sage should also be avoided due to their contraction-promoting properties properties .
+Circulation-promoting essential oils such as aniseed, fennel, rosemary and Sage should also be avoided due to their labor-promoting properties.

 3.7 Triclosan